Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 * RAM drivers don't work in MSX-DOS 1 mode, and they don't survive a computer reset.
 If you want a RAM driver to be always available, you can install it from your AUTOEXEC.BAT file.

-* The example RAM driver is not the only one available: for example, [the MSX Turbo-R FDD driver](https://github.com/Konamiman/TurboR-FDD-Nextor-driver) is available in both ROM and RAM flavors.
+* [The MSX Turbo-R FDD driver](https://github.com/Konamiman/TurboR-FDD-Nextor-driver) is available as a RAM driver also, in addition to the regular ROM driver variant.